Welcome

 Thank you for your interest in this research study conducted through the University of Maryland Global Campus (UMGC) Doctor of Business Administration program.

-The purpose of this study is to evaluate how artificial intelligence (AI) decision-support tools present threat assessments and tactical recommendations to fire service incident commanders during emergency scenarios.
+The purpose of this study is to evaluate how artificial intelligence (AI) decision-support applications present threat assessments and tactical recommendations to fire service incident commanders during emergency scenarios.
 Specifically, this research examines how different formats of AI-generated information influence command decision-making under time-pressured, high-consequence conditions.

 Your participation will involve completing a brief pre-simulation survey, interacting with a simulated structure fire scenario that includes an AI decision-support system, and completing a short post-simulation survey.
 The entire session takes approximately 15–20 minutes.